The Asheville Bachelorette Weekend Itinerary

-Asheville has become one of the most popular bachelorette destinations in the Southeast — and if your search results look anything like mine, you'd assume the entire city is one long brewery crawl with a flower crown station at each stop.
+Asheville has become one of the most popular destinations in the Southeast for bachelorette groups — and if your search results look anything like mine, you'd assume the entire city is one long brewery crawl with a flower crown station at each stop.

 That's not the Asheville bachelorette trip I'm here to plan for you.

 I grew up in Asheville.
 I've watched it go from a quiet mountain town to a nationally recognized destination, and I know what it does better than almost anywhere else: mountains, food, wellness, and music.
-If your crew is looking for a weekend that's memorable for the right reasons — one that involves hiking to a waterfall, a world-class dinner, a morning wellness moment, and zero regrets — this is your guide.
+If your crew is looking for a weekend that's memorable for the right reasons — one that involves hiking to a waterfall, a world-class dinner, a morning wellness moment, zero regrets and not a pedal pub in sight — this is your guide.

 This post contains affiliate links.
 I may earn a small commission if you book or shop through them, at no extra cost to you.